 Titania: You have nothing to fear from him.
 On Avalon, Oberon's word is law.
 Princess Catherine: Does that mean he's always right?
 Titania: Not while he's married.

-The Hair Bear Bunch episode "King Klong Vs. The Masked Marvel" has an obese battleaxe in the sports arena audience who volunteers her milquetoast husband Herbert into fighting the Masked Marvel.
+The episode "King Klong vs. the Masked Marvel" has an obese battleaxe in the sports arena audience who volunteers her milquetoast husband Herbert into fighting the Masked Marvel.

 It nearly happens to Mr. Peevly in "Bridal Boo Boo."
 The bears send his name into a singles club and a similarly obese battleaxe named Bertha shows up.
 She henpecks Peevly, Botch and all the other zoo animals as well, going so far as to make Hair Bear keep his afro combed straight and neat.

 one Famous Studios cartoon "Sudden Fried Chicken" dealt with Herman the mouse saving his friend Henry the rooster from his abusive domineering wife who constantly beats him and tells him how worthless he is, when Herman sees how well he takes her beatings and enters him in a boxing match.